List of The Rose of Versailles chapters: Collected editions

-Berusaiyu no Bara Gaiden
+Versailles no Bara Gaiden

-The Berusaiyu no Bara Gaiden series is a collections of short stories written by Riyoko Ikeda.
-These stories were published in two separate magazines in 1974 (first publication) after the serialization of the manga Berusaiyu no Bara, and 1984-1985 (second publication).
+The Versailles no Bara Gaiden series is a collections of short stories written by Riyoko Ikeda.
+These stories were published in two separate magazines in 1974 (first publication) after the serialization of the manga Rose of Versailles, and 1984-1985 (second publication).
 The plot revolves around Oscar, André and Rosalie going to visit the first older sister of Oscar, Hortense de la Lorancy.

-The first publication of Berusaiyu no Bara Gaiden started weeks after the release of the last chapter of the manga The Rose of Versailles, in 1974.
+The first publication of Versailles no Bara Gaiden started weeks after the release of the last chapter of the manga The Rose of Versailles, in 1974.
 The gaiden was serialized, like the manga, in Margaret magazine.
 This publication consists of one gaiden, "Kokui no Hakushaku Fujin".
 "Kokui no Hakushaku Fujin" is situated in 1787, during the incidents of the Black Knight, before André's eye injuring, and is inspired by the legend of the countess Elizabeth Bathory, who tortured and murdered many young women by the end of the 16th century.
 Further gaiden appeared in Monthly Jam (月刊Jam) published by Chuokoron-sha between June 1984 and April 1985, consisting of four stories.
 Like the earlier gaiden, it is set prior to the rioting, around the time of the Black Knight.
 Loulou is the main character, Oscar the co-protagonist, and Marie Antoinette a supporting character.

 BeruBara Kids

-BeruBara Kids ベルばらＫｉｄｓ is a chibi-style Rose of Versailles spin-off by Riyoko Ikeda.
+BeruBara Kids ベルばらKids is a chibi-style Rose of Versailles spin-off by Riyoko Ikeda.